You are here

 • 07.
 I’ve decided to mediate my case.
 What do I do?

-At any time after the defendant has been served with the summons and complaint, you may express your interest in mediation to the Judge.
-If the Judge determines that the case is appropriate for mediation, the judge will issue an order referring your case to the Mediation Advocacy Program.
+At any time after the defendant has been served with the summons and complaint, you may ask the judge for a referral into the mediation program.

 • 08.
 What is the cost of arbitration?